Jadwiga of Poland: Marriage to Jogaila (1385–92)

 Pope Urban VI sent his legate, Maffiolus de Lampugnano, to Kraków to enquire about the marriage of the royal couple.
 Lampugnano did not voice any objections, but the Teutonic Knights started a propaganda campaign in favour of William of Habsburg.
 Queen Elizabeth pledged to assist Władysław-Jogaila against his enemies on 9 June 1386, but Hungary had sunken into anarchy.
 A group of Slavonian lords captured and imprisoned Jadwiga's mother and sister on 25 July.
 The rebels murdered Queen Elizabeth in January 1387.
 A month later, Jadwiga marched at the head of Polish troops to Ruthenia where all but one of the governors submitted to her without opposition.

 Duke Vladislaus of Opole also had a claim on Ruthenia but could not convince King Wenceslaus of Germany to intervene on his behalf.
 Jadwiga confirmed the privileges of the local inhabitants and promised that Ruthenia would never again be separated from the Polish Crown.
 After the reinforcements that Władysław-Jogaila sent from Lithuania arrived in August, Halych, the only fortress to resist, also surrendered.
 Władysław-Jogaila also came to Ruthenia in September.
 Voivode Petru II of Moldavia visited the royal couple and paid homage to them in Lviv on 26 September.
 Władysław-Jogaila confirmed the privileges that Jadwiga had granted the Ruthenians in October.
 She also instructed her subjects to show the same respect for her husband as for herself: in a letter addressed to the burghers of Kraków in late 1387, she stated that her husband was their "natural lord".

-On William's demand, Pope Urban VI initiated a new investigation about the marriage of Jadwiga and Władysław-Jogaila.
+On William's demand, Pope Urban VI initiated a new investigation into the marriage of Jadwiga and Władysław-Jogaila.
 They sent Bishop Dobrogost of Poznań to Rome to inform the pope of the Christianization of Lithuania.
 In his letter to Bishop Dobrogost, Pope Urban jointly mentioned the royal couple in March 1388, which implied that he had already acknowledged the legality of their marriage.
 However, Gniewosz of Dalewice, who had been William of Habsburg's supporter, spread rumours about secret meetings between William and Jadwiga in the royal castle.
 Jadwiga took a solemn oath before Jan Tęczyński, stating that she had only had marital relations with Władysław-Jogaila.
 After all witnesses confirmed her oath, Gniewosz of Dalewice confessed that he had lied.
 She did not take vengeance on him.